ljsinclair/featurebase-docs/docs/community/com-config/com-config-service-fb-manage.md

 grand_parent: Community
 ---

-# How do I manage FeatureBase services?
+# How do I manage the FeatureBase service?
 {: .no_toc }

 You can start, stop and check the status of FeatureBase services using `systemctl` commands.